 Media Services, located in the Wiley Learning Center, room 119, offers a wide variety of audio/visual services for the campus.
 Services offered include making photocopies and transparencies, sending and receiving faxes, providing materials to produce signs and instructional materials, laminating, audio duplicating and recording, video duplicating and recording, photography, and other related services.
-Media Services sells a wide range of supplies including graphic arts and production materials, blank audio and video tapes, 35mm film, storage media, and academic software.
-Student ID cards, password replacements, and additional computer print credit may also be purchased at Media Services.
+Media Services sells a wide range of supplies including graphic arts and production materials, blank audio and video tapes, 35mm film, and storage media.
+Student ID cards and additional computer print credit may also be purchased at Media Services.

-The Media Services facilities include audio/visual viewing rooms and work stations, audio and video recording studios, a photographic studio and darkroom, and a TV production studio, DVD.
-Media Services maintains a library of video and cassette tape collections.
+The Media Services facilities include audio/visual viewing rooms and work stations, audio and video recording studios, a photographic studio and darkroom, and a TV production studio.
+Media Services maintains a library of video and tapes and DVDs for instructional use by faculty members and students.
 A wide variety of audio/visual equipment and materials is available for classroom instruction, for student assignments, and for use by other members of the campus community.
 Media Services provides audio/visual equipment for classroom use at no charge and rents audio/visual equipment and laptop computers to the campus community.